jalsol/jalsol.github.io/content/blog/cpp-const-stuff.md

 Pretty much the same effect.
 However, it will fail to compile if it can't evaluate during compile time.

+The function `add_five` is also gone in the assembly as well: it can only be executed in compile time, and it should not exist after compilation is done.

 ## `if constexpr`